Use a Strategy Table with the Business Model Canvas

 As shown in the simple Strategy Table below, “Decision Areas” are chosen to be those dimensions of the Business Model Canvas that you consider most critical or uncertain (for example Value Proposition, Channels, Key Activities, Cost Structure, etc.).
 “Choice Points” are the many alternative approaches you might take for each “Decision Area”.
 Finally, a “Strategy” is a unique series of “Choice Points” – one per “Decision Area” – that creates an optimized and consistent business model.

 For example, assume that a startup owns a materials technology to make lighter and stronger bike helmets.
 That startup has several strategic options to align its business model and its value proposition.
+Learn What’s Holding Back the Cheap Van Leasing Industry?
+And what can you do to improve your business stategies.

 - In a “Highest Performance” strategy the value proposition revolves around delivering the highest performance helmets, whatever the cost.
 Consequentially, the company might keep design, materials R&D and brand in-house, partner for manufacturing, tailor the value proposition to leading edge enthusiasts, sell through channel to independent bike shops, and work in a low volume/high mix/ high margin business model.
+With this strategy the company also partners with marketing companies such as a seo link building company.

 - In a “Low Cost” strategy all activities and business choices are oriented to provide the lowest cost helmet to mass markets.
 Partners, Channels, and Cost Structure choices are made to minimize costs of manufacturing, marketing, and delivery to a mass market.